sentinelsat/sentinelsat/README.rst

     from sentinelsat.sentinel import SentinelAPI
     api = SentinelAPI('user', 'password')

-If you know the id of the product you want to download, you can download it using:
+If you know the id of the product you want to download, you can download it by using:

 .. code-block:: python

-    api.download('079ed72f-b330-4918-afb8-b63854e375a5', path='.')
+    api.download(<product_id>)

-Search products specifying the coordinates of the area and date interval:
+You can search products by specifying the coordinates of the area and a date interval:

 .. code-block:: python

     api.query('0 0,1 1,0 1,0 0', '20150531', '20150612')

-You can query using date or datetime objects too.
+You can query by using date or datetime objects too.

 .. code-block:: python